fabianmax/Forecasting-XAI/README.md

 # Showcase of Forecasting Explainability

 Simple showcase for using model agnostic machine learning explainability methods in R.
-Results can be find in this (html file)[https://github.com/fabianmax/Forecasting-XAI/blob/master/results.html].
+Results can be find in this [html file](https://github.com/fabianmax/Forecasting-XAI/blob/master/results.html).

 ## Data